Jzhyang1/Monomer/Syntax.md

 ### Collections
 The supported collection operators are: *concatenate* (`a|b`), *cardinality* (`#a`), *cross product* (`a><b`), and *tie* (`a||b`).

- - The *concatenate* operator combines two coll.
+ - The *concatenate* operator combines two collections into one, preserving order if possible.
+ - The *cardinality* operator returns the number of elements in the first level of a collection.
+ - The *cross product* operator combines two collections into one, preserving order if possible.

 ### Bool
 The supported bool operators are: *is* (`?a`), *not* (`!a`), *cross product* (`a><b`), *greater than or equal to* (`a>b`), *equal to* (`a==b`), *not equal to* (`a!=b`),  and *related by* (`a?=b`).